What does a physiotherapist do?

 Study pathways for physiotherapists

 To become a physiotherapist you need either a four-year undergraduate degree in physiotherapy, or a related undergraduate degree with a two-year master’s degree in physiotherapy.

-You may wish to enter the field of physiotherapy as a therapy assistant, which requires you to complete a vocational qualification in allied health assistance, specialising in physiotherapy support.
+Enter the physiotherapy field by becoming a therapy assistant.
+Undertake a vocational qualification in allied health assistance, specialising in physiotherapy support.

 A tertiary qualification in physiotherapy, which includes a mandatory supervised practice component in a clinical setting, is required to qualify as a physiotherapist.

 The Physiotherapy Board of Australia requires physiotherapists to continually upgrade professional knowledge and skills.